Dre Campbell Farm

 Certain essential oils, like clove and peppermint, can kill weeds naturally.

-Mix 30 drops of clove or peppermint oil in two cups of water to use EO to make a homemade herbicide that kills weeds.
+Mix 30 drops of clove or peppermint oil in two cups of water to make an EO-based homemade herbicide that kills weeds.
 Spray it directly on the weeds.

 14. Newspaper or Brown Cardboard

-Place dampened newspaper or brown cardboard on top of newly sprouted weeds to smother and kill them.
+Place dampened newspaper or brown cardboard on newly sprouted weeds to smother and kill them.

 You can also use them to kill grass.
-This is one of the cheapest ways to kill grass and weeds.
+Newspapers and cardboard are among the cheapest ways to kill grass and weeds.

 15. Grow Plants Close Together

-Planting densely leaves little space for weeds to grow, reducing their chances of invading your garden.
+Planting crops close together leaves little space for weeds to grow, reducing their chances of invading your garden.

 17. Vodka

 Mix one ounce of vodka with two cups of water.
-Add a few drops of dish soap to the solution.
+Add a few drops of dish soap to the solution and apply it directly to the weeds.

 18. Eat the Edible Weeds